RamsteinWR/kaggle-histopathologic-cancer-detector/README.md

 ## Dataset

-PatchCamelyon (PCAM) benchmark dataset (https://github.com/basveeling/pcam).
+PatchCamelyon (PCAM) benchmark dataset [[github](https://github.com/basveeling/pcam)].

+It consists of 327.680 color images (96x96 px) extracted from histopathologic scans of lymph node sections.
+Each image is annotated with a binary label indicating presence of metastatic tissue.

 ## Concepts